sfigg/commercialization-public/docset/manufacture/sxs/system-builder-deployment-of-windows-10-for-desktop-editions.md

 1. After installation is complete, Microsoft Office Single Image v15.4 OOBE application tile will be placed on Apps view.

 2. To pin the to the start screen please see *Section 4.2.4 Pinning Desktop Apps to Start Screen and Taskbar* and type in **%allusersprofile%\Microsoft\Windows\Start Menu\Programs\Microsoft Office.lnk** to &lt;AppIdOrPath&gt; property.
 Please see that this customization already takes place in USB-B\AnswerFiles\UnattendSysprep.xml answer file.

-### Preload Microsoft Office 2016

-Please reference the [OEM Partner Center](https://www.microsoft.com/oem/en/installation/office/Pages/index.aspx#fbid=Pm9Tzt0sXR4) for the latest information on when the Office 2016 installation file will be available for download, as well as the Office 2016 installation guide.
-This guide will be updated shortly after Office 2016 releases.

 ### Prepare the system for recovery with push button reset